-New market trends in manufacturing requires the adoption of Digital Infrastructure through 5G Private Networks.
-I love when we are able to help Dassault Systèmes customers transform the manufacturing of the very products that enable these Industry 4.0 solutions.
-It is a partnership with circular benefits for the entire industry, the workforce and us, the consumer, who crave new products, experiences and connected lifestyles.
+Dassault Systèmes and Ericsson are helping to transform manufacturing and enable Industry 4.0 solutions.
+It is a partnership with circular benefits for the entire industry, the workforce and us, the consumers, who crave new products, experiences and connected lifestyles.

-Ericsson is a great example of one of those customers.
-As one of the leading global providers of Information and Communication Technology, their solutions are critical to modernizing manufacturing.
+Ericsson is one of the leading global providers of Information and Communication Technology, their solutions are critical to modernizing manufacturing.
 At Dassault Systèmes, we are proud that our DELMIA manufacturing and scheduling solutions are the “heartbeat” of the Ericsson smart factories producing the advanced 5G systems that will unlock the potential of Industry 4.0 for other manufacturers.

-Connected manufacturing is a key requirement for digitalization and increased efficiency and flexibility on the shop floor.
-DELMIA solutions are the backbone for many traditional industries but they are in their element when leveraged with Industry 4.0 technology, such as digital twins, augmented reality, cobots and other virtual world innovations.
-These innovations unlock great value for manufacturing but they also require the right environment to be successful.
+Intelligent, high-performance connectivity is a key requirement for digitalization and increased efficiency and flexibility on the shop floor.
+DELMIA solutions are the backbone for many traditional industries but they are in their element when leveraged with Industry 4.0 technology, such as digital twins, augmented reality for connected workers, cobots and other virtual world innovations.
+These innovations unlock immense value for manufacturing but they also require the right environment to be successful.

-“Next-gen smart applications require absolute reliability and lowest latency to ensure production flows are seamless and uninterrupted.
-Add the requirement of flexibility in a facility where process layout can be quickly reconfigured with minimal downtime, and automated vehicles can move unobstructed, we see that a wireless connectivity solution is needed – specifically using 5G technology.
-5G is allowing manufacturers to connect multiple Industry 4.0 solutions on a single network, with uncompromised reliability.
-And since a connected factory produces massive amounts of data, we believe it is a private network which is best suited, ensuring that critical data remains secured on-site.”
+“Next-gen smart applications require absolute reliability with lowest and predictable latency to ensure production flows are seamless and uninterrupted.
+Add the requirement of flexibility in a facility where process layout can be quickly reconfigured, minimizing downtime, and automated vehicles can move unobstructed, we see that a wireless connectivity solution is needed – specifically 5G technology offering the performance required.
+5G allows manufacturers to connect multiple Industry 4.0 solutions on a single network, with uncompromised reliability.
+And with the business-critical data created from connecting operations with IIoT (Industrial Internet of Things), we believe a private network is best suited, ensuring that critical data remains secured on-site.”

-DELMIA solutions can leverage these capabilities to great effect with use-cases enabled by next generation connectivity.
-For example:
+DELMIA solutions can leverage these capabilities to significant effect with use cases enabled by next-generation connectivity.

-- Live/interactive shop floor monitoring: real-time data collection from every critical workstation in use that provides greater visibility to WIP and resource status to increase flow and asset performance for improved OEE.
+- Live/interactive shop floor monitoring: real-time data collection from every critical workstation in use that provides greater visibility to WIP (work in progress) and resource status to increase flow and asset performance for improved OEE (Overall Equipment Effectiveness)..

 - Augmented Reality training & production: high bandwidth, low latency connectivity allows workforce virtual operations to improve build quality and reduce training/assembly times.

-- Virtual Twin Experiences: realtime data transfer between physical operations and virtual models of resources enables rapid validation of facility layout changes and virtual commissioning, increasing overall agility of manufacturing.
+- Virtual Twin Experiences: real-time data transfer between physical operations and virtual models of resources enables rapid validation of facility layout changes and virtual commissioning, increasing the overall agility of manufacturing.

-“End-to-end solutions are what drive efficiencies and value in manufacturing.
-The Ericsson USA 5G Smart Factory is adopting many Industry 4.0 applications that are running off our Ericsson Private 5G private network.
+“End-to-end solutions are what drive efficiency and value in manufacturing.
+The Ericsson USA 5G Smart Factory is adopting many Industry 4.0 applications that are running off our Ericsson Private 5G network.

 Some examples are:

-- As driving sustainability and energy efficiency is an Ericsson priority, energy monitoring and management is important.
-Gathering data about machinery across the factory and showing real-time energy consumption and turning off unused machinery is resulting in an energy savings.
+- As driving sustainability and energy efficiency is an Ericsson priority, energy monitoring and management are important.
+Gathering data about machinery across the factory showing real-time energy consumption and turning off unused machinery resulting in energy savings.

 - Augmented Reality for remote support.
-AR headsets used by maintenance teams to troubleshoot and repair equipment by connecting to support teams, and getting step-by-step system generated and knowledge-based guidance in real time.
+AR (Augmented Reality) headsets are used by maintenance teams to troubleshoot and repair equipment by connecting to support teams and getting step-by-step system-generated and knowledge-based guidance in real-time.

-- Machine learning based on visual inspection.
-Visual inspections are often time-consuming and come with a high risk for error.
-By using a high-resolution camera and machine learning algorithms for visual inspections, the accuracy of the inspection increases and inspection times reduced.
+- Machine learning is based on visual inspection.
+Visual inspections are often time-consuming and come with an elevated risk of error.
+By using a high-resolution camera and machine learning algorithms for visual inspections, the accuracy of the inspection increases and inspection times are reduced.

 - End-to-end digital thread for production.
-Machine downtime causes significant cost for manufacturers.
-Tracking component history, supplier information and test results accelerates root-cause analysis and can reduce repair costs by approximately 20%.”
+Machine downtime causes significant costs for manufacturers.
+Tracking component history, supplier information and test results accelerate root-cause analysis and can reduce repair costs by approximately 20%.”